RV Sonne (2014): Equipment

 RV Sonne is equipped to cover a wide spectrum of ocean research.
 An A-frame crane at the stern has a lifting capacity of 30 t.
 This can be used for deploying submersibles and other heavy equipment.
 Four cranes with a lifting capacity of 10 t and three small cranes (2 x 2 t and 1 x 0.5 t) allow the transport of research material across the ship.
 A winch enables deploying devices to the ocean floor to 12,000 m of water depth.

 Some of the tasks of the RV Sonne are to conduct seabed surveys (bathymetry) with different high-precision echo-sounding systems and seismic surveys.
 These systems can be disturbed by air bubbles created near the water surface and/or along the hull and swept down under the arrays.
 To avoid this, a special hull form was designed and tested in water basins.
 A dent runs along both sides of the hull to guide water and bubbles behind the echo sounding arrays installed within an integrated gondola near the bow.
 Furthermore, the outer hull surface was kept as smooth as possible to prevent production of air bubbles through cavitation processes.
 Further the entire ship is tuned to reduce interference from intrinsic sound and a deployable stabilization system with active fins minimizes unwanted self-motion of the ship.

 For troubleshooting during the scientific expeditions, the ship is equipped with several workshops: a deck workshop (for heavy mechanical work), an electronic workshop, a machinery workshop (for fine mechanical work) and an electric workshop.

 Up to 25 twenty-foot ISO containers can be stored on board (4 of them inside).
-There are 550 m² of scientific laboratories.
+There are 550 m^{2} of scientific laboratories.